Wells Fargo

 Grant in 2023

-Growth Partners Arizona is a nonprofit organization based in Tucson, Arizona, that specializes in providing operational loans and business guidance to nonprofit organizations and small businesses.
-Established in 2013, the organization focuses on supporting leaders in economically underserved communities by offering the necessary resources and expertise to enhance their operations.
-By measuring success through the achievements of its borrowers, Growth Partners Arizona aims to foster positive change and improve the economic wellbeing of residents throughout Arizona.
+Growth Partners Arizona is a nonprofit organization headquartered in Tucson, Arizona, that specializes in providing operational loans and business guidance to nonprofit organizations and small businesses.
+Founded in 2013, it focuses on supporting leaders in economically underserved communities, enabling them to access essential resources to enhance their operations.
+Growth Partners Arizona aims to foster positive change and improve the economic wellbeing of residents in Arizona through its financial support and strategic advisory services.
+The organization measures its success by the achievements of its borrowers, reflecting its commitment to the growth and sustainability of the nonprofit sector.

 Rebuilding Together